zmack/puppet-cloudera/README.md

 ### Class['cloudera::impala']

 This class handles installing Cloudera Impala.
 No configuration is performed on the Impala software and all daemons are forced off so that Cloudera Manager can manage them.

+### Class['cloudera::search::repo']

+This class handles installing the Cloudera Search software repositories.

+### Class['cloudera::search']

+This class handles installing Cloudera Search.
+No configuration is performed on the Search software and all daemons are forced off so that Cloudera Manager can manage them.

 Examples